 Value Description of use NW "New Order".
-Event request in OML message sent by the Order Placer in transaction LAB-1 or in OML message sent by the Order Filler in transaction LAB-4.
+Event request in OML message sent by the Order Placer in transaction [LAB-1] or in OML message sent by the Order Filler in transaction [LAB-4].
 OK "Notification or request accepted".
 Event notification in OML message.
-Event acknowledgement in ORL message UA "Unable to accept order/service".
+Event acknowledgement in ORL message.
+UA "Unable to accept order/service".
 Event notification in OML message.
-Event acknowledgement in ORL message sent by the Order Filler in transaction LAB-1 or in ORL message sent by the Automation Manager in transaction LAB-4.
+Event acknowledgement in ORL message sent by the Order Filler in transaction [LAB-1] or in ORL message sent by the Automation Manager in transaction [LAB-4].
 SC "Status changed".
-Event notification in OML, ORU and OUL messages СА "Cancel order/ service request".
-Event request in OML message sent by the Order Placer in LAB-1, or by the Order Filler in LAB-4.
+Event notification in OML, ORU and OUL messages.
+CA "Cancel order/ service request".
+Event request in OML message sent by the Order Placer in [LAB-1], or by the Order Filler in [LAB-4].
 CR "Canceled as requested".
-Event acknowledgement in ORL message responding to OML (CA) UC "Unable to cancel".
-Event acknowledgement in ORL message responding to OML (CA) OC "Order service canceled".
-Event notification in OML message sent by the Order Filler in transactions LAB-1 and LAB-3.
+Event acknowledgement in ORL message responding to OML (CA).
+UC "Unable to cancel".
+Event acknowledgement in ORL message responding to OML (CA).
+OC "Order service canceled".
+Event notification in OML message sent by the Order Filler in transactions [LAB-1] and [LAB-3].
 SN "Send order/service number".
-Event request in OML message sent by the Order Filler in transaction LAB-2 NA "Number assigned".
-Event acknowledgement in ORL message sent by the Order Placer in LAB-2, responding to OML (SN) RP "Order/service replace request".
-Event request in OML message sent by the Order Placer in transaction LAB-1 or in OML message sent by the Order Filler in transaction LAB-4.
-Orders to be replaced in Replacement Request messages.
+Event request in OML message sent by the Order Filler in transaction [LAB-2].
+NA "Number assigned".
+Event acknowledgement in ORL message sent by the Order Placer in [LAB-2], responding to OML (SN).
+RP "Order/service replace request".
+Event request in OML message sent by the Order Placer in transaction LAB-1 or in OML message sent by the Order Filler in transaction [LAB-4].
+Orders to be replaced in Replacement Recommendation and Replacement Request messages.
 RQ "Replaced as requested".
-Event acknowledgement in ORL message responding to OML (R QP) UM "Unable to replace".
+Event acknowledgement in ORL message responding to OML (RQP) Replacement confirmation message indicating that an order was replaced as requested.
+UM "Unable to replace".
 Event acknowledgement in ORL message responding to OML (RQP).
 Replacement Request messages for orders that should not be modified (declined replacement) RU "Replaced unsolicited".
-Event notification in OML message (LAB-1) and OUL message (LAB-3) sent by the Order Filler.
+Event notification in OML message [LAB-1] and OUL message [LAB-3] sent by the Order Filler.
 XO "Change order/service request".
-Used by the Order Placer in LAB-1 XR "Changed as requested".
-Used by the Order Filler in LAB-1 in response to XO UX "Unable to change" Used by the Order Filler in LAB-1 in response to XO PR "Previous results with new order/service".
-Used in LAB-1, LAB-4, LAB-21 and LAB-22 to provide some previous results with the order or work order or wok order step that is requested by the sender.
+Used by the Order Placer in [LAB-1].
+XR "Changed as requested".
+Used by the Order Filler in [LAB-1] in response to XO.
+UX "Unable to change" Used by the Order Filler in [LAB-1] in response to XO.
+PR "Previous results with new order/service".
+Used in [LAB-1], [LAB-4], [LAB-21] and [LAB-22] to provide some previous results with the order or work order or wok order step that is requested by the sender.
 RC "Recommended change".
-Identifies that this OBR represents a recommended replacement order; used in the Replacement Recommendation message sent from the Filler to the Placer.
-RA "Recommendation accepted".
-Identifies that this previously recommended replacement order has been accepted.
-Placer application: Used in the Replacement Request message; includes the assigned placer order number for the accepted replacement order.
-Filler application: Used in the Replacement Confirmation message in response to the Replacement Request message, when it was accepted.
+Identifies that this OBR represents a recommended order; used in the Replacement and Supplementation Recommendation message sent from the Filler to the Placer.
+When the control code is RC, both the Order Placer Number and Order Filler Number (ORC-2/3 and OBR-2/3) should be empty.
+"Recommendation accepted".
+Identifies that this previously recommended replacement or supplemental order has been accepted.
+RA Placer application: Used in the Replacement or Supplementation Request message; includes the assigned placer order number for the accepted replacement order.
+Filler application: Used in the Replacement or Supplementation Confirmation message in response to the Replacement or Supplementation Request message, when it was accepted.